vincefliek/MobilPolicyApp/readme.md

 browser and should be available at the following url:

 [http://localhost:8000/dev/index.html](http://localhost:8000/dev/index.html)

+If you'd like to re-build development version (for any reason), please clean the 'dev' folder before this (it prevents unnecessary gulp errors) by running:

+    gulp clean

 Production version will be created after running the following command:

     gulp prod

+Before re-build of production version again it is necessary to clean 'prod' folder.
+Just launch:

+    gulp clean-prod